splunk/public-o11y-docs/gdi/opentelemetry/kubernetes-config.rst

   operator:
     enabled: true

-Additionally, deploy the cert-manager for the operator if it hasn't been already.
+Additionally, deploy the cert-manager for the Operator if it hasn't been already.

 .. code-block:: yaml